mechadense/scad-lib-FDMscrews/README.md

 eliminating expensive list operations like flatten() and enabling direct geometry generation with dramatic performance improvements.
 String-based profile selection is still supported for backwards compatibility.

-Then get stared with the demos in demo.scad or the following:
+Then get started with the demos in demo.scad or the following:

 **screwByPitch(pitch=3.6, d0=12, dr=1.5, length=12, flat=0.6);**
 **screwByTwist(twist=360*4, d0=12, dr=1.5, length=12, flat=0.6);**